Little Me (novel)

 The plot of Little Me tells the rags-to-riches-to-rags-to-riches, etc. story of Maybelle Schlumpfert, an overdeveloped and self-deluded young girl who rises to become Belle Poitrine.
 Throughout the book, Poitrine's character trumpets her successes (which are few) while glossing over her failures (which are many).
-The book was a stinging parody of the cult of celebrity and self-importance stemming from the numerous "personality overcoming obstacles" biographies of the late 1940s and early 1950s.
+The book was a sharp parody of the cult of celebrity and self-importance that emerged from the numerous "personality overcoming obstacles" biographies of the late 1940s and early 1950s.

 Little Me, the musical

 Little Me was made into a musical, with book by Neil Simon, music by Cy Coleman, and lyrics by Carolyn Leigh, which opened at the Lunt-Fontanne Theatre on November 17, 1962 and ran for 257 performances.